amyhenke/astro/README.md

+# Astro

-First website created with Astro - static site generator
+My portfolio website created with the static site generator.